Siena, Italy: The Heart of the Tuscany!

 Around Piazza del Campo are the old red-brown townhouses, where numerous cozy restaurants and the fabulous cafés invite to take a sightseeing break.
 Especially during the warm season, countless visitors sit here and enjoy the unique magic that surrounds this square.

-Tip: Siena is world famous for the Palio di Siena horse race, which has been held in the main square, Piazza del Campo, since the Middle Ages.
-This unique event takes place twice a year, on July 2 and August 16.
+Tip: Siena is famous for the Palio di Siena horse race, which has been held at the Piazza del Campo, since the Middle Ages.
+This event takes place twice a year, on July 2 and August 16.

 Torre del Mangia Tower

-One of the most important things to see in Siena is the imposing Torre del Mangia, the 102-meter-high tower in the center of the city, which rises above the roofs of the old town.
+One of the most essential things to see in Siena is the imposing Torre del Mangia, the 102-meter-high tower in the center of the city, which rises above the roofs of the old town.
 Located in the famous Piazza del Campo, it is one of the highest ancient towers in Italy and a real must-see in Siena!
 Made of brick, it had been built within 10 years, between 1338 and 1348, and its first mechanical click was installed as early as 1360.

 Whoever wants to climb the famous tower of Siena has to overcome more than 300 steps to the top.
 The ascent to the Torre del Mangia is quite exhausting, extremely narrow and there is not much space on the platform either.
 But once you reach the top, you will be rewarded with a breathtaking view of Siena.

 Tip: You can save money with a combined ticket, which includes the entrance to the tower and the Museo Civico.